 For marine painting well known landmarks and famous ships and yachts are more desirable than boats on an open sea or near an unidentified cost.

 Portraits need to be of important or interesting people or of historical interest.

 Landscapes ideally need to be of known places.
 Figures and animals add interest to a composition.

 Subjects are commercially important as collectors favour subjects they have an association with.

-Oil paintings and their signatures are inspected using various techniques including UV light to check for overpainting and later editions.
+Oil paintings and their signatures are inspected using various techniques including UV light in our art gallery studio to check for overpainting and later editions.

-The reverse of a painting can also be revealing as we can usually tell more from the back of a painting than the front!
+The reverse of a painting can also be revealing as we can usually determine more from the back of a painting than the front!

 For etchings and water colours we are looking for acid staining, fading, fox and iron marks, rips, tears, surface damage and worm holes.
 We also look to see if the artwork has been glued to the mount and backing.

 For oil paintings, condition and stability of paintwork is important.
 We look to see if a canvas has been relined; i.e. bonded to a second canvas; and if there have been any repairs, restorations or overpainting.